Pwd9000-ML/devcontainer-templates/README.md

 💻 Ready to go with GitHub Codespaces \
 🚀 Quickly get up-and-running with a devcontainer \
-🐳 No need to mess with `Dockerfile`s
+🐳 No need to mess with `Dockerfile`

 ## Usage